skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Links for inside/remote access are different]

 ##ReferenceUSA
-Get contact information for millions of U.S. and Canadian companies,  plus residential directory information.
+Get contact information for millions of U.S. and Canadian companies as well as residential directory information.
 Search businesses by name, location, industry, and size.
 [Business & investing]

 ##Rosetta Stone Library Solution